MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportRule.md

 If you use this parameter, you also need to specify a condition that looks for sensitive information types in messages by using the MessageContainsDataClassifications parameter.

+This action is applicable to messages sent by internal users only.
+External senders will not receive notifications.

 ```yaml
 Type: NotifySenderType
 Parameter Sets: (All)